Joseph Woelfl

-Joseph Johann Baptist Woelfl (surname sometimes written in the German form Wölfl) (24 December 1773 - 21 May 1812) was an Austrian pianist and composer.
+Joseph Johann Baptist Woelfl (surname sometimes written in the German form Wölfl; 24 December 1773 – 21 May 1812) was an Austrian pianist and composer of the late Classical period.

 Life

 Woelfl was born in Salzburg, where he studied music under Leopold Mozart and Michael Haydn.

 He first appeared in public as a soloist on the violin at the age of seven.
-Moving to Vienna in 1790 he visited Wolfgang Mozart and may have taken lessons from him.
+Moving to Vienna in 1790 he visited Wolfgang Amadeus Mozart and may have taken lessons from him.
 His first opera, Der Höllenberg, appeared there in 1795.

-Woelfl was very tall (over 6 feet), and with an enormous finger span (his hand could strike a thirteenth, according to his contemporary Václav Tomášek); to his wide grasp of the keyboard he owed a facility of execution which he turned to good account, especially in his extempore performances.
+Woelfl was over 6 feet tall, with an enormous finger span (his hand could span a thirteenth, according to his contemporary Václav Tomášek); to his wide grasp of the keyboard he owed a facility of execution which he turned to good account, especially in his improvised performances.
+Like the virtuoso violinist Paganinni, he probably had Marfan syndrome, which is associated with these physical characteristics.

-Although he dedicated his 1798 sonatas op.
+Although he dedicated his 1798 sonatas Op.
 6 to Beethoven, the two were rivals.
-Beethoven however bested Woelfl in a piano 'duel' at the house of Count Wetzlar in 1799, after which Woelfl's local popularity waned.
-After spending the years 1801 -1805 in Paris, Woelfl moved to London, where his first concert performance was on 27 May 1805.
-On 12 March 1806 he published "Six English Songs" which he dedicated to the English soprano Jane Bianchi.
+Beethoven bested Woelfl in a piano 'duel' at the house of Baron Raimund Wetzlar in 1799, after which Woelfl's local popularity waned.
+However, Beethoven deeply admired his music following the duel.
+After spending 1801 to 1805 in Paris, Woelfl moved to London, where his first concert performance was on 27 May 1805.
+On 12 March 1806 he published Six English Songs which he dedicated to the English soprano Jane Bianchi.